-Call it humanity.
-Call it decency.
-Call it a miracle.
-Call it what you will.
+Perhaps it was humanity.
+Maybe just decency.
+Some call it a miracle.
+I say, call it what you will.
 I call it The Libertarian Holiday.
 This was a moment in history in which men of different nations, for a brief moment, embraced the world as it would be under a Libertarian Utopia.

 That moment.
 Those men, few if any are still alive, represent everything for which I stand.
 And they represent it in a way, under circumstances, under insanity, which I will never know.

 These men decided to stop killing each other.
 They decided to cross over lines and exchange gifts.
 To tell each other about themselves.
 To share common ground beyond the vile Nation State.
 Beyond the politicians who would have them hate and kill one another.
 To find that which they shared.

 And that is everything I attempt to discuss in my blogs and my novels.
 Why do Republicans hate Democrats?
 Why do Christians hate Muslims?
 I don’t think it’s about politics.
 About religion.
 It’s about those who fear people of like interests enjoying each other’s company despite artificial divides.
 It’s about two people who share an interest.
 Dungeons and Dragons.
 Model Trains.
 Nothing else matters.

 Worry less about your nation.
 Concern yourself less with your religion.
 Don’t get hung up on your political party.
 Spend time with those who enjoy doing the same thing as you.
 That is all.
 That is the Libertarian Utopia.